nourguidara/Emotion-Detection-In-UE5/README.md

 ## 📜 License

-This project was developed in collaboration with Lanterns Studio Company .
+This project was developed in collaboration with Lanterns Studio Company.
->>>>>>> 03adebfd7bf3a24739fead8e9ed06d6f6ea36362